Police: 81-year-old Lawrence man brutally beaten, robbed while on morning walk

 LAWRENCE, MASS.
 (WHDH) - An 81-year-old Lawrence man is recovering after police say he was attacked, brutally beaten and robbed by a North Andover man over the weekend.

 Officers responding around 5:30 a.m.
-Sunday to a reported robbery on Lawrence Street found an elderly victim who had been punched, kicked in the head and robbed while on his morning walk.
+Sunday to a reported robbery on Lawrence Street found an elderly victim who had been punched, kicked in the head and robbed while on his morning walk, police said.

 “He told me to give me the wallet.
 I said I do not have a wallet,” Rafael Castellano explained.
 “He said give me the wallet or you are going to have a problem.”